djarza/football-events/README.md

 ## How to run

-Requirements: Java 10, Docker with at least 6 GB memory limit.
+Requirements: Java 11 (run on adopt-openjdk-11.0.11), Docker with at least 6 GB memory limit.

 1. Add kafka bootstrap address to your `/etc/hosts`:
     ```